tobi-wan-kenobi/bumblebee-status/README.md

 * Theme support
 * Extensibility (of course...)

-I hope you like it :)
+I hope you like it and appreciate any kind of feedback: Bug reports, Feature requests, etc. :)

+Thanks a lot!

 # Documentation
 See [the wiki](https://github.com/tobi-wan-kenobi/i3bumblebee/wiki) for documentation.